juliagbmaciel/zelle-backend/README.md

 ```
 python manage.py runserver
 ```

+If you want to see de docs (the endpoints can be confuse if you dont) open at your browser after runserver:

+`api/v1/schema/docs/`

 A reminder: it's not ready yet, in the future the installation and usage codes will be different, wait for changes.